invisibleacropolis-ops/NagaKang/docs/step8_project_manifest.md

 These expectations now live beside the Step 7 GUI contracts so persistence contributors can begin wiring autosave timers and crash recovery UI.

+### GUI Import Dialog & Autosave Integration

+`TrackerMixerRoot.configure_sampler_manifest(...)` now loads
+`SamplerManifestIndex` instances, stores the dialog filters produced by `build_import_plan(...)`, and surfaces the filter list plus asset counts through `TrackerPanelState.import_dialog_filters` and `import_asset_count`.
+The transport widgets receive this state automatically so KV designers can reference the available choir layers when presenting the import dialog.

+`TrackerMixerRoot.enable_autosave(...)` wires the documented 90-second cadence by writing `.autosave/<project_id>/<timestamp>-layout.json` snapshots that describe the last preview summary, tutorial tip count, and manifest asset availability.
+When a manifest path is provided the helper copies it alongside each autosave so crash recovery flows preserve the exact bundle metadata that testers need to restore projects.
+The transport/tutorial column now displays the most recent autosave prompt ("Autosaved demo at 20251127-153000") via `TransportControlsWidget.recovery_prompt`.

 ## Next Steps
 1. Implement a dedicated `ProjectExportService` that serializes patterns, mixer snapshots, and manifest metadata in a single CLI command for QA.